AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType/README.md

 InternalLinkType Class
 ======================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InternalLink' that defines instance to instance relations using ExternalInterfaces to relate InternalElement- and SystemUnitClass-Objects.
+This Class is a wrapper for the CAEXElement 'InternalLink' that defines instance to instance relations using ExternalInterfaces to relate InternalElement- and SystemUnitClass-Objects.

 Inheritance Hierarchy